Jerseylicious: Season 5 (2013)

-Season 6 (2014)
+Season 6 (2017)

 Season 6 was not released on television after Style Network relaunched as Esquire Network.
-On June 18, 2017, Season 6 was made available on Food Network On Demand in the United States, UK and Europe.
+On June 18, 2017, Season 6 was made available on E!
+On Demand in the United States, UK and Europe.

 Ratings

 The series' premiere episode gained 300,000 total viewers and posted a 0.42 rating within the women 18-to-34 demographic.
 The season two finale rose to 925,000 viewers, the most-watched season-ender to-date of any series on the Style Network.
 The third season debut episode averaged 665,000 viewers.
 Season 4 premiered with a total of 668,000 viewers.
 460,000 viewers watched the Season 5 finale.

 Criticism of stereotypes

 Jerseylicious has been criticized by the Italian American ONE VOICE Coalition for its portrayals of crude 'Jersey Shore' stereotypes about Italian Americans.
 According to the ONE VOICE website, Jerseylicious and other related programs including Jersey Shore, The Real Housewives of New Jersey, Mob Wives, My Big Friggin' Wedding, Carfellows and Married a Mobster "have replaced fictitious characters with real low lifes, buffoons, carfoni and bimbos in the proliferation of reality shows" and turned anti-Italianism into "a global business."